 - Training days at Cork International Film Festival in November 2020, and Docs Ireland in June 2021.

 - An out-of-festival training event in early spring.

 - The opportunity to attend a leading international Documentary Film Festival.

-In the current environment of the Covid-19 Global pandemic, we are continuously monitoring prevailing government and health guidelines; our intention is to deliver the full Ignite programme physically, adhering to strict safety protocols, but we will monitor the situation and should guidelines change at any point, we will pivot the programme to be delivered digitally.
+In the current environment of the Covid-19 Global pandemic, we are continuously monitoring prevailing government and health guidelines; should guidelines change, we will pivot the programme to be delivered digitally.

 Full Project / Participant List

 Beatle Island – Gillian Callan (Director), Ciara Bresnihan (Producer)

 A utopia lost off the West Coast of Ireland.
 Beatle Island is a tragedy about a group that attempted to create a new form of society on John Lennon’s island in Clew Bay, and the conflicts they had with the people of Westport.

 The Honeypot – Laura Smith (Director), Lorraine Harton (Producer)